bioliv42/RecordServiceClient/README.md

 ## Getting Started
 ### Prereqs
-We require a thrift 0.9+ compiler and java 7.
+We require a thrift 0.9+ compiler, maven, cmake and java 7.

 Increase your maven heap size: